sidbetatester/machine_learning_trading_bot/README.md

     > Conclusions about the performance of the baseline trading algorithm

     - Baseline Training Window: 4 and 100
+    - The baseline trading algorithm performed pretty well through out the period.
+While it matched the actual returns very well from the beginning of the period until mid in 2018, it predicts higher than the actual performance towards the recent years.
+The precision and recall values show that the model is better at predicting 1 class than the -1 class for the baseline parameters.

                   precision    recall  f1-score   support

         -1.0       0.43      0.04      0.07      1804